bragelbytes/CaptainGame/README.md

 # CaptainGame

-This simple app demonstrates the use of Composable functions, State, Recomposition, Remember, MutableState, and more.
+This game demonstrates the use of Composable functions, State, Recomposition, Remember, MutableState, and more.

 ## How to play